Nirmala-vijapur/M2-EmbSys/Project/README.md

 * Arduino is the heart of the circuit, if controller is damaged the whole system will be interrupted.
 * Speed control is independent of individual preference.

+# 4w's & 1H
+## WHO
+Temperature based Fan Speed Controller can be used in both the home and Industry.

+## WHAT
+Temperature based Fan Speed Controller It helps in saving the energy and electricity.

+## WHEN
+Temperature based Fan Speed Controller Prevents waste of energy when it’s not hot enough for a fan to be needed.
+To assist people who are disabled to adjust the fan speed automatically.

+## HOW
+The aim of this project is to design a temperature controlled fan using Arduino, in which the fan is automatically turned ON or OFF according to the temperature

 # Architecture / Block Diagrams
 ## Structure Diagram